Benefits of using heatmaps on your eCommerce website:

 What an eCommerce website owner can learn from heatmaps?

-2. Detect user conversion issues due to addition of fees like shipping/handling .
+- Detect user conversion issues due to the addition of fees like shipping/handling.

-3. Understand what images are being clicked on and what matters for users when viewing a specific product page.
+- Understand what images are clicked and what matters for users when they view a specific product page.

-4. Assist in understanding whether a specific CTA is getting clicked or if it’s not grabbing attention as expected.
+- Assist you to understand whether a specific CTA is getting clicked or if it’s not grabbing attention as expected.

-5. Find out what elements give the impression that they are clickable elements leading to rage clicks by users.
-This process helps improve the user experience.
+- Find out what elements give the impression that they are clickable elements leading to rage clicks by users.
+Markedly, this process helps improve the user experience.

 How to use heatmaps for optimal performance?